benkeser/info550/syllabus.md

 * develop reproducible workflows collaboratively using version control based on Git/GitHub;
 * execute workflows on a local computer using command line operations, RMarkdown, and GNU Makefiles;
 * execute workflows in a containerized environment using Docker;
-* execute the workflow in a cloud environment using Amazon Web Services EC2 and S3 services.
+* execute the workflow in a cloud environment using Amazon Web Services EC2 and S3 services;
+* have confidence in seeking out help online to understand new data science tools.

-Time-permitting, we may cover a additional tools for data science including best coding practices, basic python, Jupyter notebooks, software unit testing, and continuous integration services.
+Time-permitting, we may cover a additional tools for data science including basic python, Jupyter notebooks, cluster computing, R package development, or other related topics.

 ## PRE-REQUISITES